alexzahnaudio/alexzahnaudio.github.io/pages/about.md

 image: about.png
 ---

 Hi!
 I'm Alex.
-I’m an audio engineer with experience in audio production, software, and hardware, and a passion for sound, music, physics, and games.
-Since earning my bachelor's degree in electrical engineering at Cal Poly, San Luis Obispo, I have worked on a variety of projects, including digital/analog guitar pedals and amps, VST plugins, niche retro-revival instruments, pacemakers, and landscape lighting design software.
-I mix and master music, and contribute to game jam projects in the form of music composition, sound design, audio implementation, and general game programming.
-When I'm not at my desk, you can find me playing music, rock climbing, or skating with my dog.
+I’m an engineer with experience in software, hardware, and audio production, and I'm passionate about sound, music, physics, and game development.
+I studied electrical engineering at Cal Poly, San Luis Obispo, and have since worked on a variety of projects, including digital/analog guitar pedals and amps, VST plugins, niche retro-revival instruments, pacemakers, and 2D/3D design software.
+I've also worked as a freelance audio engineer, mixing and mastering music and running live sound, although I spend more time in an IDE these days.
+When I'm not at my desk, you can find me playing music, rock climbing, riding bikes with my family, or skating with my dog.

-If you'd like to connect, feel free to follow the social links below, or [drop me a line](mailto:alex@alexzahnaudio.com).
+If you'd like to connect, feel free to follow the social links below, or [reach out directly](mailto:alex@alexzahnaudio.com).